kaimaiworm/discriminant-analysis-r/README.md

-# Classification using discriminant anylssi in R
+# Classification using discriminant analysis in R

 Dimensionality reduction and classification using LDA, QDA and FLDA on the wine dataset